Muzietto/es6-lambda-calculus/README.md

 ###### HTML is [07-lists.html](http://rawgit.com/Muzietto/es6-lambda-calculus/master/07-lists.html)
 <br/>

-__a list in λ-calculus is implemented as a binary tree__ by _chaining pairs one inside the other_ (guess where LISP got the idea from, in the first place...);
+__a list in λ-calculus is implemented as a binary tree__ by _chaining pairs one inside the other_ (guess where LISP got the idea from, in the first place...)

 first of all we define the type for lists and the basic type error and operators: